-Cray provides periodic updates to each System Management Workstation (SMW) release.
-Follow the procedures in this chapter to install an SMW 7.0.UPxx package.
+Follow the procedures in this chapter to install an SMW 7.2UPxx package.
 The procedures provided in this chapter do not change the base operating system version running on your SMW.

-Warning: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP2) SMW base operating system and a release of SMW 6.0 or SMW 7.0 on your SMW in order to perform the procedures in this chapter.
+CAUTION: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.1 or later on your SMW in order to perform the procedures in this chapter.

-Note: In the following sections, some examples are left-justified to better fit the page.
-Left-justification has no special significance.
+NOTE: In the following sections, some examples are left-aligned to better fit the page.
+Left-alignment has no special significance.

-4.1 Before You Start
+Before You Start

-• To determine which SLES version is running on your SMW, execute the following command:
+Determine which SLES version is running on your SMW by executing the following command:

-'''

 crayadm@smw:~> cat /etc/SuSE-release

-'''